axanthos/orange3-textable-prototypes/doc/widgets/YouGet.rst

 Description
 -----------

-This widget provides a graphical interface which permits the user to enter an YouTube video's URL and download its comments (`<https://www.youtube.com>`_).
+This widget provides a graphical interface which is designed to allow the user to enter a YouTube video's URL and download its comments (`<https://www.youtube.com>`_).
-The output is a segmentation containing the comments of the chosen YouTube video.
+The output is a segmentation containing the **Number of Comments** desired from the chosen YouTube video, as well as it being filtered by their number of **Likes** or by their **Date of Publication**.

 * Choose one or more URL(s) and write it in the **URL(s)** section in the following format: URL1, URL2, URL3, etc.
 * Add it to the **Sources** section
-* Choose the **Number of comments** you would like to download
+* Choose the **Number of Comments** you would like to download
+* Press on the **Advanced Settings** button to choose whether you would like to filter the comments by their number of **Likes** or by their **Date of Publication**.
 * Press **Send** to see the comments in the form of a segmentation

-**YouGet**'s interface is available in two versions, depending on whether or not the Advanced Settings is selected.
+**YouGet**'s interface is available in two versions, depending on whether or not the **Advanced Settings** button is selected.

 Basic Interface
 ~~~~~~~~~~~~~~~